SVS2495/Swiggy_clone/README.md

 DevSecOps Blue-Green Deployment - Swiggy Clone Project
 Introduction:
 In the realm of modern software development, DevSecOps practices are gaining prominence for their emphasis on integrating security seamlessly into the software development lifecycle.
 One critical aspect of this approach is implementing efficient deployment strategies that not only ensure reliability but also maintain security standards.
 In this blog post, we will delve into the concept of Blue-Green deployment and demonstrate how to apply it to a Swiggy-clone application hosted on AWS ECS (Elastic Container Service) using AWS CodePipeline.

 What is Blue-Green Deployment?
 Blue-Green deployment is a technique used to minimize downtime and risk during the release of new versions of an application.
 In this approach, two identical production environments, termed ‘Blue’ and ‘Green’, are maintained.
 At any given time, only one environment (e.g., Blue) serves live traffic while the other (e.g., Green) remains idle.
 When a new version is to be deployed, the new version is deployed to the idle environment (Green).
 Once the deployment is validated, traffic is seamlessly switched to the updated environment (Green), allowing for quick rollback to the previous version if issues arise.
 Setting up AWS ECS for Swiggy-Clone:
 To demonstrate Blue-Green deployment, we’ll use AWS ECS to host our Swiggy-clone application.
 ECS is a highly scalable container orchestration service provided by AWS.
 Implementing Blue-Green Deployment with AWS CodePipeline:
 AWS CodePipeline is a fully managed continuous integration and continuous delivery (CI/CD) service that automates the build, test, and deployment phases of your release process.
 Let’s

-DevSecOps Blue-Green Deployment - Swiggy Clone Project see how to set up a Blue-Green deployment pipeline using AWS CodePipeline:
+see how to set up a Blue-Green deployment pipeline using AWS CodePipeline:
 1. Source Stage: Connect your CodePipeline to your source code repository (e.g., GitHub).
 Trigger the pipeline when changes are detected in the repository.